mwarning/meshnet-lab/results/README.md

 * bmx7 (v7.1.1 / 21.07.2019 / 91d6651ccb5a)
 * cjdns (v20.5)

+Note: I was not able to get bmx7 working in the test setup.
+As such, please ignore any bmx7 results for now!

 ## Topologies

 An overview of the tested topologies can be found [here](../data/README.md).